Pugsley Addams: Depictions and characteristics

 In the 1970s, in the animated series about the family, Pugsley was voiced by actress Jodie Foster.
 Foster voiced that same character in an episode of The New Scooby-Doo Movies.
 In the second animated series, Pugsley was voiced by Jeannie Elias.
 These depictions remain more faithful to the originals.

-In the 1977 TV movie, Ken Weatherwax played a grown-up Pugsley, who has become a witch-doctor.
+In the 1977 TV movie Halloween with the New Addams Family, Ken Weatherwax played a grown-up Pugsley, who is now studying at a medical school in Nairobi to become a witch-doctor.
 In the interval between the original TV series and this movie, his parents have had two more children, who look just like the original Pugsley and Wednesday, and as such are called Pugsley Jr. and Wednesday Jr., respectively.
 In all incarnations, he generally has a close relationship with his father and Uncle Fester, who wants to help him get girls in some versions.
-He is known as Pericles Addams in latin-american Spanish-speaking countries and in Brazilian Portuguese as Feioso (meaning "Ugly").
+He is known as Pericles Addams in Latin American Spanish-speaking countries and in Brazilian Portuguese as Feioso (meaning "Ugly").

 In the 1998 series The New Addams Family, Pugsley is played by Vancouver native Brody Smith in a very similar portrayal to the 1960s incarnation, although he is stated to be younger than Wednesday.

 In the films The Addams Family and its sequel Addams Family Values, released in 1991 and 1993 respectively, he is still the inventor of the family, often creating dangerous inventions, but while he is smart when it comes to science and creating inventions he is slightly dense, believing almost everything his sister says, being unable to realize that his way of playing with his younger brother may harm him, and is younger than Wednesday.
 He is depicted as being violent, shooting a bird with an arrow while at camp, afraid of wholesome Disney movies (when forced to watch them, Wednesday's friend Joel asserts that he is 'only a child' and should not have to suffer through watching them), and his relationship with Wednesday is generally darker; although they care for each other, she often tries to torture him and perform science experiments on him, and he returns the favor on occasion, though they are both shown to enjoy the pain, with Pugsley being unhappy when Morticia objects to Wednesday electrocuting him.